Following the UK Government's introduction of new apprenticeship schemes, there are now more apprenticeships out there than ever before.

 Before you begin reading though, take a look at this infographic below from the Industry Apprenticeship Council, which provides some interesting survey results about apprenticeships in the UK:

 One of the most popular choices out there, engineering apprenticeships are one of the highest paying.
 Engineering itself is a wide-ranging field and you can find yourself working as an architectural, chemical, civil or electrical engineer, to name a few.
 There are also a large number of mechanical engineering apprenticeships in the UK with motor companies.
-Rolls Royce has been running one of the best school leaver programmes for the last 4 years and in 2015, recruited 300 people on to its scheme, which lasts for 5 years.
+Rolls Royce has been running one of the best school leaver programmes for the last 4 years and in 2015, recruited 300 people on to its scheme.

-Similarly, aerospace company BAE Systems, based in London offers one of the best apprenticeship schemes in the UK and recruits over 400 apprentices each year.
+Similarly, aerospace company BAE Systems, offers one of the best apprenticeship schemes in the UK.
 It's also the UK’s biggest employer of professional engineers with 18,000 employees in total.
 Take a look at this video from the Association for Project Management which interviews an apprentice from BAE Systems:

 BAE Systems are one of the largest providers of engineering apprenticeships in the UK